 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

-Investors have an opportunity when market expectations about a stock are wrong.
+When the market is wrong about a stock, it gives savvy investors an opportunity.
 People often underestimate remarkable growth -- so investors can make money when fast growth is not fully appreciated.
 We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.

 Of course, you might find a fantastic investment by looking at a few good candidates.
 So take a peek at this free list of companies with modest (or no) debt, trading on a P/E below 20.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.